MATH formulas in

 Another difference is that the optional argument of the plain version is a label to always be placed on top of the rule, while the ∗-version takes a record of arguments.
 Hence, it can be parameterized in many more ways.

-One may recover the plain version from the start version by passing the extra argument vcenter as illustrated below (the base line is aligned with the dotted line):
+One may recover the plain version from the star version by passing the extra argument vcenter as illustrated below (the base line is aligned with the dotted line):

 ⋯⋯ ⋯⋯